jean-paullizotte/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 8. This brings up the task editor and opens a panel with configuration details for the dev stage we created earlier.
 The configuration items set here will be made available to the tasks in this stage.

 9. On this panel, we first need to configure the necessary details to connect the task to Azure for deployment.
 Let's first start by connecting to our Azure subscription.
 Select your Azure subscription from the "Azure subscription" dropdown and then choose the **Authorize** button to login and authenticate to the selected subscription.

+**NOTE** You may have to use the dropdown within the button itself, to log-in again, and select the proper resource group.

     ![On the panel, Azure subscription is highlighted along with the Authorize button.](images/stepbystep/media/image89b.png "Parameters")